paul-hammant/tbd/content/deciding-factors/index.md

 ## Conway's Law

-The org making applications and services that reflect the organization's own structure{{< ext url="https://en.wikipedia.org/wiki/Conway's_law" >}}.
+The organization creates applications and services that reflect the organization's own structure{{< ext url="https://en.wikipedia.org/wiki/Conway's_law" >}}.
-If your organization feels like this, and a Monorepo does not feel right, then MicroServices could the direction for you.
+If your organization feels like this, and a Monorepo does not feel right, then MicroServices could be the direction for you.

 ## Database migrations